nass15456/CTFs/N0PSctf/Broken_OTP.md

 Cool it seems to be RNG problem, so after fixing the seed of the pseudo random, the script will give us 2 suggestions:

--Encrypting a custom message
+- Encrypting a custom message
--Encrypting the secret value
+- Encrypting the secret value

 The encreption function is an xor with key generated randomly in loop
 ```python